 It’s a challenging time for many families.
-With the Greater Sydney lockdown, many of us are unable to visit grandparents and older relatives in Sydney, Blue Mountains and Central Coast.
-Out of concern for older relatives, you might also be limiting or stopping their in-person contact with grandparents and older relatives locally.
+With the current lockdown, many of us are unable to visit grandparents and older relatives.
 However, it’s still important to keep in touch with grandparents and our elderly friends and families so as not to have them feel isolated.

 Here are some ways that kids can stay connected with grandparents and elderly relatives during the coronavirus (COVID-19) outbreak.